-(2) An instruction under subsection (1) must be given to the employer or a person designated by the employer or, in their absence, the most senior employee available at the mine to whom the instruction can be issued.
+- (2) An instruction under subsection (1) must be given to the employer or a person designated by the employer or, in their absence, the most senior employee available at the mine to whom the instruction can be issued. - (3) An inspector may issue an instruction under subsection (1) either orally or in writing.
+If it is issued orally, the inspector must confirm it in writing and give it to the person concerned at the earliest opportunity. - (4) If an instruction issued under subsection (1) is not issued to the employer, the inspector must give a copy of the instruction to the employer at the earliest opportunity.